PavanproJack/Intrusion-Detection-System/README.md

 Finally, a decision tree is learnt using the 2 features (i.e. the source cluster and the destination cluster) to predict the classification field.
 Repeated the same with Dataset_2.

+### Execution
+This developed on Jupyter notebook with Python 3.x.
+Run the DecisionTree.ipynb file using Jupyter notebook.
+In addition, a python file DecisionTree.py can work outside jupyter notebook.

 ### References:

+### Support or Contact
+Happy to support through mail: kavvuripavankumar@gmail.com .............